Thursday 2 May

 Part of Star Nhà Ease: Vietnamese Cinema

-This screening will have a live introduction from one of the curators and a Q&A with the filmmakers and/or actors A… Read More
+This screening will have a live introduction and in conversation with the season curators.
+A selection of shorts from Vietnamese filmmakers… Read More

 Various Directors, Vietnam , Various Years, 105m.